 25YL: Where can people find you and your work online?

 Lindsay Stamhuis is a writer and English teacher who also moonlights as 25YL Site's Executive Editor and Style Manager.
 In addition to editing and writing about TV and Film, she is the co-host of The Bicks Pod, a podcast currently deep-diving into the collected works of William Shakespeare.
-She lives in Edmonton, Alberta with her husband Aidan, their three cats, and a potted pothos that refuses to grow more than one vine.
+She lives in Edmonton, Alberta with her partner Aidan, their three cats, and a potted pothos that refuses to grow more than one vine.